Things To Know

 Public Wifi/Internet Information

 Visitors are welcome to join our public wifi network, “UCAR Visitor.”
 After selecting the network name from your personal device, wait for the pop-up web page to open.
 On this page, select “Connect” and wait for the confirmation message.
 You will then be connected to the network.
+This network is public and unsecured.
+Use at your own discretion.

 Weather Inside and Outside